 The Whip Pan

 The whip pan conveys urgency and rhythm.
-It’s a fluid shot that is often the fastest way to get from Point A to Point B. Paul Thomas Anderson has the whip pan on lockdown, masterfully using the technique to hide his cuts and keep the pace steady while ramping up the tension of a scene.
+It’s a fluid shot that is often the fastest way to get from Point A to Point B. Paul Thomas Anderson has the whip pan on lockdown, masterfully using the technique to hide his cuts and maintain pace while ramping up the tension in a scene.
 For a filmmaker with a ton of ticks up his sleeve, the whip pan is one of Anderson’s most distinctive calling cards.

 Long Tracking Shots

-One of Martin Scorsese’s go-to tricks, the long tracking shot perfectly places the viewer into the world of a film.
-They’re an uninterrupted walk through a fully functioning universe where the rules and ways of the setting and characters are established in an unblinking fashion.
+One of Martin Scorsese’s go-to tricks, the long tracking shot perfectly situates the viewer in the world of a film.